luchak/qpa-format/README.md

 ## Encoder Usage

-You can encode audio files like so:
+You will need Node and NPM installed to use the decoder, and you'll need to run `npm i` to install dependencies.
+Then you can encode audio files like so:

 ```
 node src/cli.js -q 3 input.wav output.qpa